 An X-Ray will be utilized to see the state of the vertebrae, which will give your specialist an idea as to whether your spine has been misaligned in any way.LEARN MORE

 An MRI can be very useful to show your doctor the soft tissue damage that might be causing or worsening your spinal pain.
 This scan shows your soft tissue through the use of magnetic field gradients.LEARN MORE

-Injections are another type of treatment for back pain that can bring about relief.
-Trigger point injections relieve the pain in muscles, injections into joints reduce inflammation that could cause pain, and epidural injections, or nerve blocks, can ease nerve pain.
+Neurologists can provide trigger point injections to relieve the pain in muscles and reduce inflammation.
+They can also administer epidural injections, or nerve blocks, to ease nerve pain.
 If spine pain is due to nerve dysfunction, neurologists will perform an assessment and create the best treatment plan to correct nerve pain.

 Spinal misalignments could also be the source of spinal pain, leading to a pinched nerve or out of place vertebrae.
 Chiropractors specialize in spinal alignment.
 Correcting misalignments with a gentle adjustment will restore proper alignment or relieve pressure on pinched nerves to treat the source of spinal pain.

 Don’t continue to suffer through pain or risk further injury to the spine by exacerbating your injury.
-Instead, turn to our orthopedic back specialists to help you through every step of the recovery and healing process.
+Instead, turn to our orthopedic specialists to help you through every step of the recovery and healing process.

 If nothing you’ve done has helped your persistent back pain, it may be time to try another solution.
 Consult with the spine doctors at AICA Orthopedics to find out more about treatment options for spinal pain.
 Call us today for more information or to set up an appointment to see our spine specialists.